 Departs from Pier 11 at South Street and Gouverneur Lane.

 The Ikea ferry is a convenient way to get to the megastore in Red Hook, Brooklyn, but also a fun and sometimes free ride.
 If you go on the weekend, the trip is gratis.
-On weekdays, you pay $5 each way, but you can redeem your ticket for a credit toward your purchase of $10 or more.
+On weekdays, you pay $5, but you can redeem your ticket for a credit toward your purchase of $10 or more.
 Children younger than 6 ride free at all times.
 Purchases must fit in a large Ikea bag to be allowed on the boat.

 Best for Landlubbers